CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - fragment: The Fragment object to convert into a persisted one.
-- snapshot: An shallow copy of the fragment, which will be used to track its changes.
+- snapshot: A shallow copy of the fragment, which will be used to track its changes.